-Veterinarians should only prescribe an NSAID to a dog or cat under a valid veterinarian-client-patient relationship.
-They should advise pet owners to always follow the dosing instructions and to never adjust the dose, especially increase it or increase the frequency or duration of administration, without consulting them first.
+Veterinarians should advise pet owners to always follow the dosing instructions for an NSAID and to never adjust the dose on their own.
+Due to the risk of side effects, pet owners should always consult their veterinarian before increasing the dose or increasing the frequency or duration of administration.
 Veterinarians should also inform owners that giving certain prescription or over-the-counter drugs at the same time as an NSAID could be detrimental to a dog’s or cat’s health.

 Choosing the right NSAID for dogs

 Just as in people, the degree of pain control in response to an NSAID varies between dogs.
 Because the response is individualized, no one NSAID is considered more effective than another, and because every NSAID can cause side effects, none is considered safer than others.